Skip to content

 Short answers, pulled from the story.

-When did the official opening of the Liverpool and Manchester Railway take place?
+When did the Liverpool and Manchester Railway open?

-What happened to William Huskisson during the opening of the Liverpool and Manchester Railway?
+What happened to William Huskisson at the Liverpool and Manchester Railway opening?